cfroccajr/jupyter_trial/README.md

 - Here is another edit to this file...
 - In codespace search > or ctrl-shift-p to find commands
 - Use period or greater than to switch to Github.dev vs Github.com
+- Use comma or less than (?) to launch codespace
 - ...

 ## Setting Files